About Benjy Schirm, J.D.

 Considerations With Physician-Aided Suicide in Montana

-The difficulties and how to navigate them for patients as well as physiciansPeople live their lives in different ways.
+People live their lives in different ways.
 Some want to live on their own terms, and wish to die in the same way.
 In the state of Montana, that is now an option thanks to Montana Supreme Court case Baxter v.
 Montana.
 “In 2008, there was a district court ruling in a case where a physician was charged with prescribing a lethal dose of medicine with the intent that the patient take their own life,” says Daniel J. Auerbach, a health care attorney in Missoula.
 “And the judge found there to be …

 Protection for Domestic Abuse Victims in Texas

-The Address Confidentiality Program may helpThere are moments in life that shatter the very essence of what you believe to be true.
+There are moments in life that shatter the very essence of what you believe to be true.
 Domestic violence, sexual assault, and stalking are the kind of crimes committed most often by the people you trust most.
 And a breach of peace at home is one of the most unsettling, destabilizing and shocking experiences a person can go through.
-Texas’s Address Confidentiality Program The future safety of victims of domestic violence can only be preserved if evidence and personal safety are upheld.
-And in …
+If you are If you or someone you know is a victim of domestic violence, a reputable domestic violence lawyer can help navigate reporting and preservation of …

-Faking a Service Animal Status is Illegal
+Faking a Service Animal Status Is Illegal

-What Minnesota landlords need to look out forOne way to create wealth is through property.
-In fact, creating passive income streams has become a common practice for many joining the landlord game.
-However, there are many pitfalls that could sink your new venture, and even worse, potentially land you—the landlord—in jail.
-There are quite a few regulations and state laws that dictate the landlord-tenant relationship.
-One of the lesser-known Minnesota state laws that can affect a landlord is that of the “disorderly house.”
-This law …
+One way to create wealth is through real estate and private property.
+In fact, creating passive income through rental property streams has become a common practice for many joining the landlord game.
+However, there are many pitfalls that could sink your new venture and, even worse, potentially land you — the property owner — in jail.
+There are quite a few regulations and state statutes that dictate the landlord-tenant relationship.
+One of the lesser-known Minnesota statutes that can affect …

 Kids in Minnesota Have the Right to Their Own Custody Lawyers

-Legal Regulation of Secret Societies in North Carolina
+Are Secret Societies Legal in North Carolina?

-What to Do If Your Scholarship Is in Jeopardy
+What To Do If Your Scholarship Is in Jeopardy

 Find top lawyers with confidence